Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

 This is a complete rewrite in Rust of the [UAD project](https://gitlab.com/W1nst0n/universal-android-debloater), which aims to improve privacy and battery performance by removing unnecessary and obscure system apps.
-This can also contribute to improve security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).
+This can also contribute to improving security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).

-Packages are as well documented as possible in order to provide a better understanding of what you can delete or not.
-The worst issue that could happen is removing an essential system package needed during boot causing then an unfortunate bootloop.
+Packages are as well documented as possible to provide a better understanding of what you can delete or not.
+The worst issue that could happen is removing an essential system package needed during boot causing an unfortunate boot loop.
 After about 5 failed system boots, the phone will automatically reboot in recovery mode, and you'll have to perform a FACTORY RESET.
 Make a backup first!

 In any case, you **CANNOT** brick your device with this software!